Noora Räty Award

 The Noora Räty Award (Noora Räty -palkinto) is an ice hockey trophy awarded to the Rookie of the Year of the Naisten Liiga (previously the Naisten SM-sarja), as selected by the Finnish Ice Hockey Association.
 Rookie of the Year was first awarded in the 2005–06 Naisten SM-sarja season and the first recipient was Espoo Blues Naiset rookie goaltender Noora Räty.
-Since her rookie season, Räty has established herself as a top goaltender – considered by many to be the best active women’s goaltender in the world.
+Since her rookie season, Räty has established herself as a top goaltender – considered by many to be one of the best women’s goaltenders in the world.
 The Naisten SM-sarja Rookie of the Year award was named after Räty in the 2010–11 season.

-Fifteen players have received the award, four defencemen, ten forwards, and one goaltender.
-The current title holder is Anna-Kaisa Antti-Roiko of Oulun Kärpät Naiset and the Finnish national under-18 team, who was recognized for her play in the 2020–21 Naisten Liiga season.
+Eighteen players have received the award, five defencemen, eleven forwards, and two goaltenders.
+The current title holder is Kerttu Kuja-Halkola of Team Kuortane, who was recognized for her play in the 2023–24 Naisten Liiga season.